KeaCluster/react-starter-guide/Part1.md

 5. [JSX](#jsx)
    - [What's on the Files?](#whats-on-the-files)

-In this part, we'll go through the steps to initialize a React project (No TSX) using Vite.js.
+We'll go through the steps to initialize a React project (No TS) using Vite.js.

 ## Project Initialization with Vite.js

 1. **Install Node.js**:
-   - Ensure you have [Node.js](https://nodejs.org/en/) installed on your machine.
-Vite requires Node.js version 12.0.0 or higher.
-The latest stable release (LST) is always recommended.
-Remember that with Node.js npm should also be included.
+    - Ensure you have [Node.js](https://nodejs.org/en/) installed.
+    - Vite requires Node.js version 12.0.0 or higher.
+        - The latest stable release (LST) is always recommended.
+        - Remember that with Node.js npm should also be included.

 2. **Create a new project**:
    - Open your terminal and run the following command to create a new project:

      ```bash
      npm create vite@latest my-react-app --template react
      ```

      Replace `my-react-app` with the desired project name.

      - Make sure to select the proper options when running the command.
-If on windows, try executing the command on `cmd` or `git bash`.
-Sometimes either won't allow the use of arrow keys for selection.
+        - If on windows, try executing the command on `cmd` or `git bash`.
+        - Sometimes either won't allow the use of arrow keys for selection.

      - First selection: **React**
      - Second: **Javascript**
-     - If you select any other option, remember the solution can be to delete the project and start over.
+     - If you select any other option, remember that the simplest solution at this point can be to delete the project and start over.

 3. **Navigate to your project directory**:
    - Once the project is created, navigate to the project directory: